sthysel/cv/README.md

 ## Sept 2016 - Current BHP

+I am currently employed at BHP as Principal Software Engineer specialising in Computer Vision Machine Learning and MLOps.

+I have hold various roles at BHP in the last five years, listed below.

 https://www.bhp.com

+### Principal Computer Vision machine learning

+I trained computer vision models using Tensorflow and Keras to classify live CCTV video streams to react on fault conditions in various applications.
+I also developed the inference and heuristic code around the model allowing the solution to actuate the various PLC and warning systems that reacts on the fault conditions.
+I’m currently developing the machine learning operations pipeline managing the process of training data capture, versioning, model training and model deployment to production, using existing BHP Azure iot-edge infrastructure.

 ### Principal Data Engineer, Digital Facory WAIO

-I am currently employed at BHP as Data Engineer in the WAIO Digital Factory.

 My primary role is building out AWS infrastructure for a BHP bespoke machine learning and forecasting system, focusing on data integration.
-Infrastructure is managed using terraform tooling and modules.
+Infrastructure is managed using Terraform tooling and modules.

 ### Principal Software Engineer Innovation Center

 My primary roles are software architect, programmer and systems integrator.
-I focused on systems build around machine learning stacks making use of GPU and Google’s Coral TPU.
+I focused on systems built around machine learning stacks making use of GPU and Google’s Coral TPU.
 Solutions are implemented in Python, hosted on Linux, containerized and managed using the balena.io platform.